-Prerequisite: ABE 070 with a minimum grade of C or ABE 071 with a minimum grade of C or ABE 072 with a minimum grade of C or ABE 073 with a minimum grade of C or ABE 074 with a minimum grade of C or ABE 077 with a minimum grade of C or ABE 078 with a minimum grade of C or ABE 079 with a minimum grade of C or ABE 079 with a Minimum grade of C or ABE 079 with a minimum grade of C or Minimum CASAS score of 227 or Minimum writing sample score of 4 Course Fee: \$1.00
+Prerequisite: ABE 070 with a minimum grade of C or ABE 071 with a minimum grade of C or ABE 072 with a minimum grade of C or ABE 073 with a minimum grade of C or ABE 074 with a minimum grade of C or ABE 077 with a minimum grade of C or ABE 078 with a minimum grade of C or ABE 079 with a minimum grade of C or Minimum CASAS score of 227 or Minimum writing sample score of 4 Course Fee: \$1.00

 Description: This theme based English course integrates reading, writing, listening, speaking, and critical thinking skills around assignments and activities focusing on United States History through multicultural perspectives.
 The course includes social and political history and geography providing students with a broad view of America's past and present.
 Possible course topics include: African-American history, immigrants, women's studies, Native American history, Civil Rights, and major turning points in US history.
 This competency based class allows students to work at their own pace, exit at a level appropriate to demonstrated skills and knowledge, and earn possible high school completion English, Social Studies (US History and/or Government and Civics), and/or elective credits.
+Hours: 5-10 Lecture.

-ABE 076-Grammar Review
+ABE 076-Grammar Review (3-10 Credits)

-Prerequisite: AESL 055 or CASAS reading score of 221-255 and writing sample Course Fee: \$1.00
+Prerequisite: AESL 055 or CASAS reading score of 221-255 and writing sample